reuk/wayverb/docs_source/waveguide.md

 differentiation constraint, have wide and flat passbands, and are short in time.
 They use soft-source injection, so will not cause scattering artefacts, and as they have no DC component, they should not introduce solution-growth.
-A PCS input signal seems like and obvious choice for this application.
+A PCS input signal seems like an obvious choice for this application.

 ![The time-domain and frequency-domain responses of some signals commonly used as FDTD excitations.
 All signals are shown with an upper cutoff of $0.2f_s$.
 The pulse signals have their centre frequencies set to $0.1f_s$.
-The PCS signal shown has a sampling rate of 10KHz, a mass of 25g, a low cutoff of 100Hz, and a Q of 0.7.
+The PCS signal shown has a sampling rate of 10kHz, a mass of 25g, a low cutoff of 100Hz, and a Q of 0.7.
 It *includes* the injection filter, which means the signal shown could be injected like a soft source.
 \label{fig:input_signal_info}](images/kernel_properties)

 A test was devised to ensure that the source injection method did not cause solution-growth.
-A standard rectilinear waveguide mesh with a sampling frequency of 10KHz was set up within a cuboid room, measuring $5.56 \times 3.97
+A standard rectilinear waveguide mesh with a sampling frequency of 10kHz was set up within a cuboid room, measuring $5.56 \times 3.97
 \times 2.81$ metres.
 A source was placed at (4.8, 2.18, 2.12), and a receiver at (4.7, 2.08, 2.02).
 The walls of the room were set to have a uniform broadband absorption of 0.006 (see the [Boundary Modelling]({{ site.baseurl}}{%